MikeCook9994/5th-Edition-Hombrew/Subclasses/0REWRITE/Arcane Brawler.md

 * Your mage hand can carry 5 pounds for each point of your Intelligence score.
 * When you cast the spell, you can command the hand as part of casting of the spell.

 Additionally, you can command your mage hand to make an unarmed strike against targets within 5 feet of it.
 When you do so, make a melee spell attack against the target.
 On a hit, the target suffers 1d4 + your Intelligence modifier force damage.
-This damage increases by 1d4 at 5th (2d4), 11th (3d4), and 17th (4d4) levels.

 ## Hit ‘em with a Left